jbellis/jvector/README.md

 JVector is a pure Java, zero dependency, embedded vector search engine, used by DataStax Astra DB and (soon) Apache Cassandra.

 What is JVector?
 - Algorithmic-fast.
-JVector uses dstate of the art graph algorithms inspired by DiskANN and related research that offer high recall and low latency.
+JVector uses state of the art graph algorithms inspired by DiskANN and related research that offer high recall and low latency.
 - Implementation-fast.
 JVector uses the Panama SIMD API to accelerate index build and queries.
 - Memory efficient.
 JVector compresses vectors using product quantization so they can stay in memory during searches.
 (As part of our PQ implementation, our SIMD-accelerated kmeans implementation is 3x faster than Apache Commons Math.)
 - Disk-aware.
 JVector’s disk layout is designed to do the minimum necessary iops at query time.